For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Spend your life online?
 Well, when you're not re-reading your favourite Save the Student guides (we all have one), you could be earning free money for doing a range of easy tasks on Swagbucks.

-There are many ways to make money from Swagbucks.
+There are many ways to make money on Swagbucks.
 One of them is to make it your default search engine.
-While that means saying goodbye to Google, you can earn potentially 10 SB – 20 SB points (the virtual currency used on Swagbucks) for every 10–20 searches.
+While that means saying goodbye to Google, you can potentially earn 10 SB – 20 SB points (the virtual currency used on Swagbucks) for every 10–20 searches.

-Head over to our Swagbucks review for more info, or sign up to Swagbucks right now.
+Head over to our Swagbucks review for more info or sign up to Swagbucks now (new users can get a sign-up bonus).

 11. Earn money from walking